 The Yoga Lab is a collaborative effort among friends and yoga teachers to offer Central Oregon insightful, grounded, and fun yoga classes.
-5 years ago, Ulla, Rebecca and Aleta met in the Bend yoga community and starting teaching and practicing together.
-Now in the Fall of 2013 they have joined forces to open The Yoga Lab, a center where you can find multi-traditional, contemporary yoga supporting modern day practice.
+Several years ago, Ulla, Rebecca and Aleta met in the Bend yoga community and starting teaching and practicing together.
+In 2013 they joined forces to open The Yoga Lab, a center where you can find multi-traditional, contemporary yoga supporting modern day practice.
 The Yoga Lab boasts experienced & respected yoga teachers offering Vinyasa, Restorative and Hatha Yoga teachings.

 As a student at The Yoga Lab, you will experience a range of non-dogmatic, core traditions of yoga and meditation.
 You will always be greeted with a smile and an acceptance of you, your body, and your practice.
 All ages welcome, all levels encouraged sample our class offerings.